magicphp/magicphp/README.md

 ## Official Documentation

-Documentation for the entire framework can be found on the [MagicPHP website](http://laravel.com/docs).
+Documentation for the entire framework can be found on the [MagicPHP website](http://magicphp.org/).

-### Contributing To Laravel
+### Contributing To MagicPHP

-**All issues and pull requests should be filed on the [laravel/framework](https://github.com/andrehrf/magicphp) repository.**
+**All issues and pull requests should be filed on the [andrehrf/magicphp](https://github.com/andrehrf/magicphp) repository.**

 ### License